Disciplined Saddle Programming: Applications

 where $\phi$ is the sum-of-$k$-largest entries \cite[\S 3.2.3]{cvxbook}.
 (Our choice of symbol $k$ suggests that $k$ is an integer, but it need not be.)
 In this case we judge the model parameter $\theta$ by its worst loss on any subset of $k$ of data points.
 Put another way, we judge $\theta$ by dropping the $m-k$ data points on which it does best (\ie, has the smallest loss) \cite{broderick2020automatic}.

 CVXPY directly supports the sum-of-$k$-largest function, so the robust fitting problem can be formulated and solved without using DSP.
 To support this function, CVXPY carries out a transformation very similar to the one that DSP does.
 The difference is that the transformation in CVXPY is specific to this one function, whereas the one carried out in DSP is general, and would work for other convex weight sets.
+One such case would be to constrain the Wasserstein distance of the weights to a nominal distribution.